 - 1/2 cup solid vegetable shortening, preferably Crisco, at room temperature

 - 3 cups sugar

-- 2. In the bowl of a heavy-duty mixer fitted with the paddle, cream together the 1 cup of butter, vegetable shortening, and sugar on medium speed until light and fluffy.
+- 3. In the bowl of a heavy-duty mixer fitted with the paddle, cream together the 1 cup butter, vegetable shortening, and sugar on medium speed until light and fluffy.
 Add the flour and milk mixtures to the butter mixture in 3 batches, alternating between dry and liquid, occasionally scraping down the sides of the mixing bowl, beginning and ending with the flour mixture.
-Fill the prepared pan with batter (it should be no more than two-thirds full).
+Fill the prepared pan with batter (it should be no more than 2/3 full).